 More young people are choosing to prioritize their education rather than enter the workforce.
 This has serious implications, as choosing to pursue an education over work experience may come with risks and trade-offs.
 For example, the college debt burden continues to swell while the body of research on college food insecurity grows.
 As anxieties and predictions about the future of work abound, it is crucial that researchers avoid overlooking the young workers who will eventually enter the labor force.

-Galen Hendricks and Zoe Willingham are research assistants for Economic Policy at the Center for American Progress.
+Galen Hendricks and Caius Z. Willingham are research assistants for Economic Policy at the Center for American Progress.
 Michael Madowitz is an economist at the Center.